Happy Chanukah to all those celebrating!

 Add flour mixture to egg mixture; stir to mix.
-Fold in chopped almonds.
+Fold in chopped almonds and chocolate chips.

 Use a filled ice cream scoop to create 4 scoops on the parchment lined cookie sheet.
 The batter should make 2 logs.
 Dampen your fingers and shape into a log about 8-9” long and 4” wide.
 Gently brush surface of log with egg wash.
 Use 2 sprays of cinnamon gourmet spray per loaf.
 As you spray, move the spray container up and down the loaf.
 Use brush to distribute liquid cinnamon equally on the biscotti loaf.

 Bake for approximately 30 minutes or until golden brown and firm.
 Cool for about 10 minutes.

 Remove from baking sheet with a spatula and carefully transfer to cutting board.

 Using a sharp serrated knife, slice loaf at an angle, about 1/2” wide.
 Place slices back on the baking sheets and return them to oven for another 15 minutes.
 Turn the biscotti over after 8 minutes and bake another 8 minutes.

 The biscotti can be frozen for up to 3 months.